ImplFerris/LearnRust/README.md

   - [**Create Vim like Editor in Rust**](https://www.youtube.com/playlist?list=PL9KpW-9Hl_het1V3_dLhG_0K99a9043ac): Create a TUI application using crossterm

   - **[impl Rust playlist](https://www.youtube.com/playlist?list=PLqbS7AVVErFhAhQ5s9SWcvxHh4GwsIk_d)** : Different project based tutorials by Jon Gjengset including creating Git from scratch in Rust, BitTorrent client in Rust, Wordle solver in Rust

+- **[hecto: Build Your Own Text Editor in Rust](https://flenker.blog/hecto/)** : This is a series of blog posts that shows you how to build a text editor in Rust.

 ### Free Books
   - **[The Little Book of Rust Macros](https://veykril.github.io/tlborm)** : This book is an attempt to distill the Rust community's collective knowledge of Rust macros, the Macros by Example ones as well as procedural macros(WIP).